 I love indoor seeding because it allows me to put on my gardening hat earlier in the year.
 I start growing indoors in March/early April; then, when the weather warms up, I sow outdoors in late April and May.
 Growing from seed is inexpensive and fun but can be challenging.
 Are you up for a challenge?

 In Canada, we have a short growing season (May – October), so think of indoor seeding as a way to get ahead of the game.
 For plants like tomatoes and peppers, warm temperatures are crucial for germination.
 Starting crops indoors ensures they will reach maturity before the growing season finishes and allows for a few early harvests.

 Here are a few examples of veggies and herbs you can sow indoors, all of which are great for containers:

 Tip: Some of these plants come in compact varieties, which is helpful if you think tomatoes or pepper plants, for example, will get too big for your space.
 I have a tiny balcony, so to maximize my space and grow more food, I opt for compact plants such as Tiny Tim Cherry Tomato and Doe Hill Golden Sweet Pepper.
 These are both pictured below and grown from seed.

 |L: Tiny Tim Cherry Tomato, R: Doe Hill Golden Sweet Pepper|

-For planting times, it's best to follow the instructions on the seed package as start times vary.
+For planting times, it's best to follow the instructions on the seed packet.
 You can purchase seeds online or from your local hardware store, garden centre/plant nursery or sometimes even your grocery store.
-I recommend using organic seeds, which you can find lots of options online by searching "organic seeds Toronto".
+I recommend planting with organic seeds when possible.

 Tip: Take advantage of Toronto Seedy Saturday's Seed Exchange program.